 My first cousin Pat Hampton Bolt (twenty-seven years my senior), and her husband, Charles, attended Galax High School with Ray Roberts, who passed away in 2009 after an illustrious career as an editor for Viking, Penguin, and Henry Holt in New York.
-Among others, Ray was longtime editor of seminal writer Thomas Pynchon.
-I have a writer friend who was once Ray’s assistant.
-He told me that Ray was as urbane and sophisticated as you’d expect a top New York editor to be, but that on occasion, when pressure was peaking, Ray could “go Galax on you.”
+Among others, Ray was longtime editor of Thomas Pynchon.
+Writer Ben Ratliff was Ray’s editorial assistant for a few years before becoming a music critic at the New York Times.
+Ben told me that Ray was as urbane and sophisticated as you’d expect a top New York editor to be, but that on occasion, when pressure peaked, “Ray could go Galax on you.”
 I told him I know how that is.